Xenon-Bot/support/README.md

 # Xenonn Support Bot

 This bots acts as an interactive FAQ and support bot for the [Xenon support server](https://xenon.bot/support).
-It's hosted on Cloudflare Workers loads and uses the [Slshx](https://github.com/mrbbot/slshx) framework.
+It's hosted on Cloudflare Workers and uses the [Slshx](https://github.com/mrbbot/slshx) framework.

 All the content is loaded from the `topics` directory, updating the actual code should rarely be necessary.